tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 In particular, if you think Piet Mondrian's paintings are "just a bunch of squares," this article is for you!

-Using examples of popular songs, this article explains how artists add flexibility and hence new meanings to their work by substituting abstractions for particular forms.
+Using popular songs as examples, this article explains how musicians and painters use abstractions to add value and meaning to their work.
-This article also teaches you how to add your own particular forms to abstract art when you hear and see it.
+This article also shows how to add your own meaning to art when you hear and see it.

 When I first learned about abstract art, I was ready for it, because by then I had spent years listening to a variety of music.
-In this article I am sharing with you the awakening I experienced in this regard in the art classes I took at VCU in the mid-1980s.
+The purpose of this article is to share with you the awakening I experienced in this regard in the art classes I took at Virginia Commonwealth University [VCU](https://www.vcu.edu) in the mid-1980s.

-### Please Omit?!?!

-**[Maybe just leave this bit of negativity out of it:]**
-If you are a Nazi Racist Fuck (NRF), then you will not like this article.
-By all means, please feel free to consider it [degenerate](https://en.wikipedia.org/wiki/Degenerate_art) and go get on to your NRF-y life.
-[I feel it and enjoyed typing it but **do we really need it?
-Probably not.**]

 ## Music and Particular Forms